 In lieu of totally waiving a home inspection, you could also opt for a limited inspection, like one that only looks for mold or structural damage.
 “Walk and talk” or visual inspections are another alternative to full home inspections.
 They don’t provide an official report, but they can alert you to potential issues without putting the responsibility on the seller to correct them.

 Accidentally bought a moldy home?
 We can help!

-If you bought a home in Fresno, CA this summer and waived inspections to get it, you may want to contact My Pure Environment to make sure you’re not living in a mold-infested environment.
+If you bought a home in Santa Clara, CA this summer and waived inspections to get it, you may want to contact My Pure Environment to make sure you’re not living in a mold-infested environment.
 The dangers of mold exposure are extremely serious, and should never be taken lightly.
 We offer free consultations and virtual inspections.
 Contact us today to get your new home tested!

 Image used under creative commons license commercial use - (9/2/2021) Tierra Mallorca (Unsplash)